gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/Final CSCI 572 Exam Summary.md

   - Webmasters: Provides webmasters the ability to add useful information to their web search result snippets to help Google make sense of their bits.
   - Purpose Provides more information to a user about the content that exists on page so they can decide which result is more relevant for their query.
 * Google, Yahoo, and Bing agree on a single standard of rich snippet  on microdata format
-* Entities in Rich Snippet Encodings: Software applications, events, people, products, videos...
+* Entities in Rich Snippet Encodings: Software applications, events, people, products, videos and breadcrumb( a breadcrumb trail on a page indicates the page's position in the  site hierarchy.
+A user can navigate all the way up in the site hierarchy, one level at a time, by starting from the last breadcrumb in the breadcrumb trail
+• for example, Books › Authors › Ann Leckie ›...

 ## 7. Clustering